-Sr. No. Evaluation Elements Weights (%)
+Sr. No. Evaluation Elements Weightage (%)

-1. MST 25
+1 MST 25

-2. EST 35
+2 EST 35

-3. Sessionals (May include Assignments/Projects/Tutorials/Quiz/Lab 40

-evaluations)
+3 Sessional 40

-UMA007 NUMERICAL ANALYSIS
+UMA007: NUMERICAL ANALYSIS

 Course Objective: The main objective of this course is to motivate the students to understand and learn various numerical techniques to solve mathematical problems representing various engineering, physical and real life problems.